A classic Snickerdoodle recipe that’s an easy kid favorite with the perfect crispy outside and soft and chewy inside covered in cinnamon and sugar.

 I tested the 3-tablespoon and 1-tablespoon scoop and we found the size of the 1-tablespoon scoop to be perfect.
 Using 3 tablespoons of batter ended up making a cookie that was just too big and too hard to cook evenly. (the edges would be crispy and the center doughy) I use this 1-tablespoon scoop.

-Can you Freeze Snickerdoodles?
+Can you Freeze Snickerdoodle Cookies?

 Absolutely!
 We like to freeze the dough when making double batches.
 I also prefer to freeze them already preportioned out.
-I have noticed that adding the cinnamon sugar right before baking makes the more flavorful cookie, but you could add the cinnamon sugar before freezing if you prefer.
+I have noticed that adding the cinnamon sugar right before baking makes a more flavorful cookie, but you could add the cinnamon sugar before freezing if you prefer.

-How to Freeze Snickerdoodles: To freeze in pre-portioned cookies, prepare your dough, then scoop the cookies onto a parchment lined cookie sheet.
+How to Freeze Snickerdoodles: To freeze in pre-portioned cookies, prepare your dough, then scoop the cookies onto a parchment-lined cookie sheet.
 They can be placed close together.
 Set the cookie sheet in the freezer just until the dough is cold, about two hours.
 Then transfer the dough balls to an airtight freezer bag or airtight container that fits into your freezer.

 A day before you are ready to bake the cookies, take them out of the freezer and place them in the refrigerator overnight.
 When ready to bake, roll into the cinnamon-sugar mixture and bake as directed in the recipe below.